2023 Most Popular Allied Health Services Bachelor's Degree Schools

 Read full report on Allied Health & Medical Assisting Services at Santa Ana College

 Cedarville University did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the town of Cedarville, Cedarville is a private not-for-profit college with a small student population.
+Located in the fringe town of Cedarville, Cedarville is a private not-for-profit school with a small student population.

 About 59% of the students majoring in medical assisting at the school are women while 41% are male.